 Concussion Information for Parents and Families

-A concussion is a type of traumatic brain injury.
-Concussions are caused by a bump or blow to the head.
-Even a “ding,” “getting your bell rung,” or what seems to be a mild bump or blow to the head can be serious.
+A concussion is a type of traumatic brain injury caused by a bump or blow to the head.
+Even a “ding,” “getting your bell rung,” or what like a mild bump can be serious.

-You can’t see a concussion.
-Signs and symptoms of concussion can show up right after the injury or may not appear or be noticed until days or weeks after the injury.
-If your child reports any symptoms of concussion, or if you notice the symptoms yourself, seek medical attention right away.
+You can’t see a concussion, but the signs and symptoms of concussion can show up right after the injury – or may not show up until days or weeks later.
+If your child reports any symptoms of a concussion, or if you notice them yourself, seek medical attention right away.

 What are the signs and symptoms of concussion?

-If your child has experienced a bump or blow to the head, look for any of the following signs of a concussion.
+If your child has experienced a bump or blow to the head, look for any of the following signs and symptoms.

 Signs observed by parents/guardians: